 Some common franchises include McDonalds, Anytime Fitness, and Super 8 Hotels.

 The downside is the business owner loses freedom to decide the name, colors, design, aesthetic, vendors, and often, products.
-There is also a cost to franchises in the form of royalties.
+There's also a cost in the form of royalties.

 For some, the pros of being able to open a business and achieve a goal outweigh the cons.
 That’s what makes franchising such an interesting business tactic.
 It opens the door for people who otherwise wouldn’t enter the industry.